At A Glance Temple Enhancement

 What are the risks of treating this area?

-All injectable carry some form of risks, however the aim is to mitigate potential side effects.
+All non-surgical procedures carry some form of risks, however the aim is to mitigate potential side effects.
 This is especially important in the vessel rich area of the temples.

 - Swelling (often mild, less than 24 to 48 hours)